ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Termination ({{termination}}) focuses on the methods by which data transmission is stopped, and state is torn down in the transport.

 The diagram below provides a high-level view of the actions and events during the lifetime of a connection.
-Note that some actions are alternatives (e.g., whether to initiate a connection or to listen for incoming connections), others are optional (e.g., setting Connection and Message Properties in Pre-Establishment), or have been omitted for brevity.
+Note that some actions are alternatives (e.g., whether to initiate a connection or to listen for incoming connections), while others are optional (e.g., setting Connection and Message Properties in Pre-Establishment) or have been omitted for brevity.

 ~~~~~~~~~~